1. Choose a clear topic.

 - Invitations – Are you having an event, open house, fundraiser, or party?
 Send an email invitation to your customers.

 2. Focus on your subject line.

-The email subject line is quite possibly the most important part of your email because it is the primary factor used when a customer decides to open your email or not.
+The email subject line is quite possibly the most important part of your email because it is the primary factor used when a customer decides whether or not to open your email.
 Find something engaging, clever, funny, shocking, or something similar that elicits emotion.
-Create incentive.
+Create an incentive.